current North Carolina plate

 Part 1: License plates typically issued to personal vehicles

-(except special interest plates and organizational member plates)
+(except special interest plates and military service plates)

 This page illustrates some of the various types of personal vehicle license plates currently or recently seen on the streets of North Carolina.